Tuesday's prep highlights: Monticello boys' golf claims IPC golf title

 Decatur Lutheran 2, Villa Grove 0.
 The Blue Devils (9-6) went on the road and suffered a straight-set loss, falling 25-11, 25-14 despite 10 assists from Kayln Cordes, seven kills from Logan Lillard and four kills from Kayci Leith.

 El Paso-Gridley 2, Gibson City-Melvin-Sibley 0.
-Nine digs from Lilly Lahr and two kills and eight digs from Madison McCreary weren’t enough to save the Falcons (3-12) from a road loss in Heart of Illinois Conference play.
+Nine digs from Lilly Lahr and two kills and eight digs from Madison McCreary weren’t enough to save the Falcons (3-12) from a road loss in Heart of Illinois Conference play — 25-17, 25-13.

 Georgetown-Ridge Farm 2, Iroquois West 0.
-Nine kills from J’Lynn Waltz and five kills from Kendall Roberts muscled the host Buffaloes (7-9) past the Raiders (1-12) in VVC play.
+Nine kills from J’Lynn Waltz and five kills from Kendall Roberts muscled the host Buffaloes (7-9) past the Raiders (1-12) in VVC play — 25-21, 25-19.
 Sierra Cunningham and Addy Spesard combined for six kills to cement the result.

 Hoopeston Area 2, Oakwood 0.
 Logan Watson and Bre Crose each tallied four kills and Tobi West added four aces in a winning effort for Hoopeston Area (9-6), which dispatched Oakwood (2-9) in a 25-19, 25-12 VVC win.

+Mahomet-Seymour 2, Effingham 0.
+The host Bulldogs (14-3) maintained a perfect record in Apollo Conference play by defeating the Flaming Hearts 25-16, 25-9.
+Chloe Pruitt (two kills, four blocks), Sydney McKinney (four kills, two blocks) and Maddie Gaede (nine assists) led the way for M-S.

 Milford 2, Salt Fork 0.
-Twenty-five assists and eight digs from Jahni Lavicka and 11 kills and 10 digs from Anna McEwen allowed host Milford (9-3) to power past Salt Fork in a 25-12, 25-18 VC win.
+Twenty-five assists and eight digs from Jahni Lavicka and 11 kills and 10 digs from Anna McEwen allowed host Milford (9-3) to power past Salt Fork in a 25-12, 25-18 VVC win.
+This ended an 11-match win streak for the Storm (12-2).

 St. Joseph-Ogden 2, Unity 0.
 The Spartans (13-4) took care of business against rival Unity (6-8), scoring a 25-20, 25-10 IPC road win on the strength of 10 kills from Mikyla Haley, six kills from Addie Roesch and five kills from Shayne Immke.